FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 	- Read Chapter 3 of Richard Rumelt’s Good Strategy/Bad Strategy
 	- 4 signs of bad strategy:
 	- Fluff/Jargon/Trendy.
 Should be clear and direct.
-	- Lack recognition of the challenge(s).
+	- Lacks recognition of the challenge(s).
 	- Mistaking goals for strategy.
 State audacious goals without discussing how they’ll do it.
 	- Bad strategic objectives.
 	- Ask your JSC for feedback on your research.
 Avoid bad cultures, especially.